mhetreramesh/php-clean-code-api/INSTRUCTIONS.md

 - [phpunit/phpunit](https://packagist.org/packages/phpunit/phpunit) - Testing framework

 ## Improvements needed
-- Need to added rating API, but now it can be done like above
+- Need to added rating API, but now it can be done like any of the above API
+- We can have any strong authentication mechanism in place